 Before we name the top countries that make the most beautiful rugs, we would like you to know that all of them are excellent!
 So far, no declaration of any country as the “best rug makers.”
 However, each country has its unique style and rich history.
 For many years, Persia was highly regarded for its enviable legacy, but where does it sit right now?

 Persian rugs display uniquely designed floral motifs and an admirable historical background.
 However, recently, they have fallen behind, due to the usage of commercially used dye.
 However, Persian rugs remain to be magical.
 One hundred years from now, the rugs from Iran we get today are most likely to be the most valued rugs for collectors.

 The cost of labor in Turkey is higher than it is in other countries.
 This leads to higher retail pricing in the market.
 However, in terms of design, Turkey is home to the most creative Turkish rug artwork.

 People used to love oriental and hand-knotted Chinese rugs.
 Nevertheless, as the country shifted to modern techniques and production of machine-made rugs, the quality and authenticity were greatly compromised.
 Still, no country can beat rugs coming from China in terms of variations and affordability.
-We have several Chinese Rugs in stock, such as the one pictured here.

 The country’s sought-after bamboo silk makes great hand-knotted rugs.
 Nepalese rugs are also affordable due to the low cost of labor.